- Impact Factor: 1.414

-Molecular Imaging is a peer-reviewed, open access journal highlighting the breadth of molecular imaging research from basic science to preclinical studies to human applications.
-This serves both the scientific and clinical communities by disseminating novel results and concepts relevant to the biological study of normal and disease processes in both basic and translational studies ranging from mice to humans.
+Molecular Imaging (MIX) is a peer-reviewed open access journal which focuses on the breadth of molecular imaging research from basic science to preclinical studies to human applications.
+Please see the Aims and Scope tab for further information.

 This journal is a member of the Committee on Publication Ethics (COPE).